Non-normality, optimality and synchronization: Laplacian Pseudospectra

-where $E$ is an $(n \times n)$ matrix which adjusts all of the eigenvalues of $L$ by a constant amount $z \in \mathbb{C}$ except for one of the zero eigenvalues, $\mathbb{I}_{n-1}$ is the identity matrix with the the first entry set to $0$, $\mathbb{I}_{1,1} = 0$, $\sigma_{n-1}(\cdot)$ is the second smallest singular value of the matrix, and the input matrix $L$ is assumed to be a graph Laplacian. \paragraph*{} For numerical computation of $\Phi_{\epsilon}$,the Schur decomposition will be used, which was already introduced in Eq. \ref{eq:Schur}.
-The graph Laplacian $L$ may be written $L = QT_1Q^T$.
+For numerical computation of $\Phi_{\epsilon}$,the Schur decomposition will be used, which was already introduced in Eq. \ref{eq:Schur}.
+The graph Laplacian $L$ may be written $L = UT_1U^*$, where $U$ is a unitary matrix.
 A sub-matrix $T_2$ of $T_1$ is then created by keeping all of the rows and columns, except for one containing a zero eigenvalue.
 Finally we set $\Phi_{\epsilon}=\Theta_{\epsilon}(T_2)$.
 For reproducibility we make code available at \cite{fish2022soft}.

 In Fig. \ref{fig:LapPseudo} an example of the $\epsilon$-Laplacian pseudospectra is shown for $3$ different networks (a $6$ node example of the networks is given in Fig. \ref{fig:ToyNetworkBasinStability}(d)), with the parameters $\gamma = 0$ in Fig. \ref{fig:LapPseudo}(a), $\gamma=0.5$ in Fig. \ref{fig:LapPseudo}(b) and $\gamma=1$ in Fig. \ref{fig:LapPseudo}(c).
 It is clear from this figure that not all optimal networks are created equal, some are more likely to desynchronize due to a transient than others.